GitHub-Insight-ANZ-Lab/aiapp1day/docs/02-Part-2-Building-Chatbot/5-Chatbot-Backend.md

    npm run dev
    ```

 3. Open a browser and navigate to http://localhost:5000/docs to view the Swagger UI.
+If you are using `codespaces`, refer to the note below.
+In the newly opened browser, add `/docs` to the url in the address bar to open swagger interface.

    ![The Swagger UI displays for the locally running backend api](images/local_backend_swagger_ui.png "Local backend api Swagger UI")

    :::info
    If you are running the `codespaces` in web browser, please use the codespaces generated url.
 You shall see `Open in browser` button asking if you want to open the site in browser.
 If you missed the button, go to `PORTS` tab to find it.
+In the newly opened browser, add `/docs` to the url in the address bar to open swagger interface.

    The url would look similiar to: https://ominous-space-goldfish-v6vv749557wjfxj99-5000.app.github.dev/docs/